 Income tax debts must be paid by the due date.
-For payment options, see page 62.
+For payment options, see page 64.

 General interest charge (GIC) is a uniform interest charge imposed where there is a late payment of a tax debt.
 The GIC rate is the 90-day bank accepted bill rate plus 7% and is updated on a quarterly basis.
 Amounts payable under the original assessment are due on the statutory due date for payment, which is the first day of the sixth month of the following income year or by such later date as the Commissioner allows.
 Each year SMSFs are sent a reminder letter notifying them of their lodgment and payment due dates.
-For SMSFs the balancing date is 30 June and the statutory due date for payment is the following 1 December.
+For SMSFs the balancing date is 30 June 2009 and the statutory due date for payment is 1 December 2009; however, for many SMSFs a later payment due date will apply.
 GIC will begin to accrue from the due date for payment until the amount is paid in full.